Control-plane goals

 | Routing table | Framework | AGENTS.md ## Using the KB, generated/templated |

-| Type system | Framework | kb/*/types/ directories with schemas and templates |
+| Type system | Framework | kb/types/ plus collection-local kb/*/types/ directories with schemas and templates |

 | Writing conventions | Framework | kb/*/COLLECTION.md (per-collection) |

-| Link semantics | Framework | kb/notes/links-index.md and related guidance in kb/instructions/ |
+| Link semantics | Framework | kb/notes/links-README.md and related guidance in kb/instructions/ |

 Only the per-installation rows require human input.
-Framework rows are shipped from commonplace and can be updated mechanically on upgrade.
+Framework rows are shipped from Commonplace and can be updated mechanically on upgrade.

 The scaffold contract